 The challenge of redeeming our time – making the most of every opportunity to glorify God and touch others with His grace – is upon us at every moment.
 Every moment we sow a seed of glory, or leave a portion of our field in the darkness.
 We are either making progress or giving up ground, capitalizing on those opportunities or forfeiting them to the enemy of our souls.

-The key to making the most of our opportunities is to know and follow the will of God.
+The key to making the most of our opportunities is to keep the Lord always before you (Ps.
+16.8), so that you know and follow the will of God.
 Only fools think they can make the best use of their time without God’s guidance and power.
-They are wise who know that God’s Word speaks to every area of our lives, sheds light on all our relationships, roles, and responsibilities, and can transform even the darkest moments into windows of radiant glory.
+They are wise who know that God’s Word speaks to every area of our lives, sheds light on all our relationships, roles, and responsibilities, and can transform even the darkest or most fleeting moments into windows of radiant glory.
 As we daily search His Word, and submit to Him continuously in prayer, we may go forward in faith as witnesses to our Lord in every moment, every situation.

 Don’t hold back, or you will miss the door God cracks open before you.
 Take your stand on His Word, call upon Him in prayer, be always vigilant in your mind, and go or speak or help or otherwise reach out to others with His grace.
 Make the most of every opportunity, before it slips away and you give ground to unbelief and indifference.